phoenixnap/springmvc-raml-plugin/README.md

 ### injectHttpHeadersParameter
 (optional, default: `false`) If set to true, we will generate a `HttpHeaders` parameter for each method to allow using request HTTP headers directly.

+### injectHttpRequestParameter
+(optional, default: `false`) If set to true, we will generate a `HttpServletRequest` parameter for each method to allow using request HTTP request directly.

 ### seperateMethodsByContentType
 (optional, default: `false`) Should we generate separate API methods for endpoints which define multiple content types in their 200 response.